brycedrennan/imaginAIry/README.md

    - prompt expansion
  - Image Generation Features
    - ✅ add k-diffusion sampling methods
+   - why is k-diffusion so slow compared to plms?
+2 it/s vs 8 it/s
    - upscaling
      - ✅ realesrgan
      - ldm